 Table 3 lists the required sample containers, preservatives, and recommended maximum holding times for samples.
-Sample containers provided by the laboratory will be purchased commercially from I-Chem, Eagle Pitcher, or other equivalent source.
+Sample containers provided by the laboratory for this project will have been purchased commercially by the laboratory from I-Chem, Eagle Pitcher, or other equivalent source.